LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/03-high-risk-and-vulnerable-people.md

 ### 3-1 Can anyone develop a mental health condition?

 Yes.
 Anyone can develop a mental health condition.
-However, some groups of people have a higher risk of mental health conditions.
+However, some groups of people have a higher risk of developing mental health conditions.

 ### 3-2 Which groups of people have a higher risk of mental health conditions?